Overtime Calculator

 The overtime space continues to evolve.
 The Department of Labor periodically adjusts the salary threshold for exempt employees, and state legislatures regularly propose changes to overtime rules.
 As of early 2026, several states are considering adopting California-style daily overtime provisions, which would significantly expand overtime protections for millions of workers.
 We'll continue to update this calculator as regulations change.

-It doesn't matter whether you're computing time and a half for a single shift or projecting your annual overtime earnings across multiple pay periods: this tool handles it all.
-I've designed it to be the most comprehensive free overtime calculator available online, and based on our testing against five competing tools, it's the only one that correctly handles shift differentials in the OT computation while also providing California daily overtime support.
+It doesn't matter computing time and a half for a single shift or projecting your annual overtime earnings across multiple pay periods: this tool handles it all.
+I've it to be the most free overtime calculator available online, and based on our testing against five competing tools, it's the only one that correctly handles shift differentials in the OT computation while also providing California daily overtime support.

-Understanding Overtime Pay: Video Guide
+Understanding Overtime Pay Video Guide

 This video explains overtime pay fundamentals, FLSA requirements, and common calculation mistakes to watch out for.